Iran rejects U.S. suggestion of Syrian peace talks role

 Faraj said although the defeat of the ISIL is strengthening Nusra Front, which is also linked to al Qaeda, the Nusra are seen as a less hardline group, composed of local fighters as opposed to foreigners.

-Additional reporting by Khaled Yacoub Oweis in Amman, Louis Charbonneau and Michelle Nichols in New York, and Roberta Rampton and Doina Chiacu in Washington; Editing by William Maclean and Giles Elgood
+Additional reporting by Khaled Yacoub Oweis in Amman and Louis Charbonneau in New York; Editing by William Maclean and Giles Elgood